mchelem/human-activity-recognition/README.md

 ## Variable description

-See the code book for more information
+See the [code book](https://github.com/mchelem/human-activity-recognition/blob/master/codebook.md) for more information.